Best 3 Year Fixed Mortgage Rates in Ontario

 Current Five year fixed rate is the lowest in Ontario

 It can be seen quickly that the three year fixed mortgage is NOT the lowest rate in Ontario.
 Currently, it’s the five year fixed rate.
-Many would argue the logic of selecting a higher-rate mortgage option curently.
+Many would argue the logic of selecting a higher-rate mortgage option currently.

 Rates move higher or stay higher